-Everyone has their own pace with which they process issues, so please keep that in mind as you move through the process.
+Everyone has their own pace at which they process issues, so please keep that in mind as you move through the process.
 Further, keep an eye on nonverbal communication, as it can be just as powerful as any other type of communication.
-Finally, being emotionally aware of what others are feeling will perhaps reveal a better understanding of their point of view and may provide a clearer pathway toward resolution.
+Finally, being emotionally aware of what others are feeling will perhaps reveal a better understanding of their point of view and provide a clearer resolution pathway.

 Conflict resolution is an issue that must be confronted delicately but with enough commitment toward resolution by all parties.
 Leaders must be aware of the issues within their organization and become involved to quickly and judiciously get rid of conflict roadblocks and move toward a more productive environment.

-Following the six phases, along with understanding the needs of the individuals involved in conflict, will provide a strong advantage to the leader and may allow for a speedy recovery and a happier workplace.
+Following the six phases and understanding the needs of the individuals involved in the conflict will provide a strong advantage to the leader and may allow for a speedy recovery and a happier workplace.

 How Do You Approach Conflict Resolution?